David R. Karger

 The Stata Center

 UROPs: My group often has openings for urops.
 You can find a list of ongoing projects here.

 I am a member of the Computer Science and Artificial Intelligence Laboratory in the EECS department at MIT.

 My primary interest these days is in developing tools that help individuals manage information better.
-This involves studying people and current tools to understand where the problems are, and creating and evaluating tools that address those problems.
-I draw on whatever fields can help: information retrieval, machine learning, databases, and algorithms, but most often from human computer interaction.
+This involves studying people and current tools to understand where the problems are, creating and evaluating tools that address those problems, and deploying those tools to learn how people use them and iterate the whole process.
+I draw on whatever fields can help: information retrieval, machine learning, databases, and algorithms, but most often human computer interaction.

 I begin my career in algorithms and continue to be interested in the topic, particularly in the application of algorithms to real world problems.
 This has led me to work in systems, networking, and coding and communication.

 This site contains, among other things, a list of my publications.